RoadieHQ/marketing-site/content/docs/integrations/gcp/index.md

 ## Introduction

-This Google Cloud Platform (GCP) client in Roadie may be used to periodically to collect Backstage catalog information from Google Cloud storage.
+This Google Cloud Platform (GCP) client in Roadie may be used to periodically to collect Backstage catalog information from Google Cloud
+Storage.
 These settings are configured in `https://<tenant-name>.roadie.so/secrets`.

 This page describes how to get the client id and private key for gcp.